arebimohammed/arebimohammed.github.io/linear-regression-all-you-need-to-know/index.md

 <img style = "width: 100%" src = "/posts/Linear Regression/Scatter_mean.png">

-Then we calculate the difference between the actual values, the dots representing the weights in the figure, and the line (the mean value).
+<span style="font-size:1.125rem"> Then we calculate the difference between the actual values, the dots representing the weights in the figure, and the line (the mean value).
 This can be thought of as the distance between them (if you would like to think geometrically).
 These distances are also called the residuals.
-Here are the residuals plotted.
+Here are the residuals plotted.</span>

 ```python
 for weight,height in zip(df_perch.Weight,df_perch.Height):